mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Installation Instructions for GIN Server.md

 (doc-install-server-apache-test)=
 ### Test Apache Connection
 Once Apache is installed and configured in the most basic manner, you should test whether you can connect to Apache remotely.
-On your own laptop with Linux or the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) connected to the university VPN type the following command into the Linux terminal:
+On your own laptop with Linux or the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) connected to the University of Bristol (UoB) VPN type the following command into the Linux terminal:
 ```
 $ nmap -sT <ip-address-of-machine-with-apache-installation>
 Starting Nmap 7.80 ( https://nmap.org ) at 2022-12-15 14:01 GMT